Holiday

-From the festive decorations, to the holiday treats, to the joyous gatherings, preparing for the holiday season can bring lots of joy and laughter.
-However, for many, it’s not all bright and merry.
-In fact, this time of year can often stir up feelings of stress, anxiety, and overwhelm.
-And just so you know, this can be true for even the most cool, calm, and collected people!
-The truth is, the holiday season can throw lots of curve balls our way.
-Between overbooked calendars, to holiday traffic, to work deadlines, and, of course, the in-laws and loved ones that overstay their welcome… There are many stressors that can overtake the joy of the season.
+From festive decorations, to holiday treats, to joyous gatherings, preparing for the holiday season can bring lots of joy and laughter.
+However, for many, this time of year can also stir up feelings of stress, anxiety, and overwhelm — even for the most cool, calm, and collected people!
+The truth is, no matter your family dynamic, the holiday season can throw lots of curve balls our way.
+Whether it’s overbooked calendars, holiday traffic, end-of-year work deadlines, or in-laws and loved ones that overstay their welcome, there are many stressors that can overtake the joy of the season.
 But, not this year!
+With a little guidance on how to protect your mental health, you’ll leave the holiday season unscathed.

 Make a Holiday Joy List